Vanderbilt University Logo

 Major and Minor

 Explore and Discover.
 The undergraduate major grounds students in the fundamentals of modern chemistry and provides exposure to cutting-edge research and contemporary instrumentation in the field.
-The core coursework introduces the foundational disciplines of organic, analytical, inorganic, biological, and physical chemistry, supported by a variety of practical experimental experiences in the laboratory.
-After successfully completing the core coursework, students delve deeper into a concentration of their choice and are strongly encouraged to participate in original research.
+The foundational coursework introduces the disciplines of organic, analytical, inorganic, biological, and physical chemistry, supported by a variety of practical experimental experiences in the laboratory.
+After successfully completing the foundational coursework, students delve deeper into a concentration of their choice and are strongly encouraged to participate in original research.

 Major | Minor | Teacher Licensure | Declaring a Major/Minor